divyatambat/test-repo/README.md

 ## Installation of NVM

-NVM is a version manager for node.js, designed to be installed per-user, and invoked per-shell. nvm works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix, macOS, and windows WSL.
+`nvm` is a version manager for node.js, designed to be installed per-user, and invoked per-shell. nvm works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix, macOS, and windows WSL.
 `nvm` allows you to quickly install and use different versions of node via the command line.

-To install or update nvm, you should run the install script.
+To install or update `nvm`, you should run the install script.
 To do that, you may either download and run the script manually, or use the following cURL or Wget command:

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash